amyehodge/amyehodge.github.io/Beginning_SQL/challenges_key.md

 SELECT
 ```

 #### Challenge 6
-Update your query from Challenge **??** to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.
+Identify the species ID, weight, and plot ID for each survey item, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are included.

 ```
 SELECT year, month, day, species_id, plot_id, weight